Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 Signature:
 - `sign_hash()` is not tested with RSA-PSS
 - No opaque entry point is tested (they're not implemented either).

-Asymmetric encryption:
-- No opaque entry point is tested (they're not implemented either).

 Key agreement: